Invasion percolation on the Poisson-weighted infinite tree

+We refer to this procedure as \textit{point set invasion percolation}.
+Since $P$ is reasonable, the procedure is well defined.
+The resulting graph $\IPC(P,\ssi)$ has vertex set $\ssi$ and edge set $\{e_i \dvtx n_{\ssi } < i < m_{\ssi}+1\}$.
+(We write $i < m_{\ssi}+1$ instead of $i \leq m_{\ssi}$ since we may have $m_{\ssi}=\infty$, but $i$ is always finite.)
+An example is shown in Figure~\ref{example}.
 Note that $\IPC(P,\ssi)$ is a tree, which we view as rooted at $n_{\ssi}$.
 We often also view $\IPC(P,\ssi)$ as a weighted tree in which edge $e_i$ has weight $y(p_i)$.
 In general in this section we work in the deterministic setting.
 However, since our eventual aim is to link this work to invasion percolation on randomly weighted trees we briefly discuss how this can be done.

-\paragraph{IPC of the PWIT}
+\subsection{IPC of the PWIT}

 Now suppose that $\st$ is an instance of the PWIT, and let $\st_0$ be the subtree of $\st$ explored by invasion percolation.
 The following lemma is then immediate.